securityfirst/tent-content/contents_en/tools/k9-apg/beginner/k9-apg.md

 **K-9 Mail** is a free and open source email client for Android devices.

-**Open Keychain** is a free and open source application that lets you encrypt, decrypt and sign files, messages or emails using Public Key Encryption (like OpenPGP).
+**Open Keychain** is a free and open source application that lets you encrypt, decrypt and sign files, messages or emails using public key encryption like OpenPGP.
 It's based on code from a similar tool called APG, now unmaintained.

 **Using K-9 Mail with Open Keychain will give you:**
 - The ability to use encrypted email on your Android device.